-Patent Owner, nonetheless, argues that Petitioner must establish the obviousness of the combination of Matsubara and Fanaszek.
+Patent Owner, nonetheless, argues that Petitioner must establish the obviousness of the combination of Matsubara and Franaszek.
 PO Resp.
-35. Patent Owner argues that Petitioner must provide a rationale for why Petitioner did not use Franaszek's data analysis technique, but instead chose to use Matsubara's technique.
+34. Patent Owner argues that Petitioner must provide a rationale for why Petitioner did not use Franaszek's data analysis technique, but instead chose to use Matsubara's technique.
 Id. at 37.
-Patent Owner argues that the Federal Circuit recently made clear in In re Schweickert, 676 F. App'x.
-988 (Fed.
+Patent Owner argues that the Federal Circuit recently made clear in In re Schweickert, 676 F. App'x 988 (Fed.
 Cir.
 January 26, 2017), that a POSITA would not create a combination that fails to make any improvement over what is already taught by the base reference, asserting that Petitioner must articulate a need or motivation for a POSITA to disregard Franaszek's method and use Matsubara's technique instead.
 PO Resp.
-38.
+36-37.

-We think Patent Owner's argument and its reliance on In re Schweickert is misplaced.
+We think Patent Owner's argument and its reliance on In re Schweickert is misplaced here.
 First, as discussed supra, Petitioner combines Matsubara with Wang to address an automatic recognition issue and combines Franaszek with Wang to address a known issue when there is a lack of recognition.
 These are distinct issues with different reasons for their combination.
-In particular, Petitioner's rationale for combining Matsubara and Wang is based on incorporating Matsubara's construction of histograms using a file's byte pattern, and then analyzing the pattern to determine the data type as the method for Wang to determine "automatically" the data type of a file.
+In particular, Petitioner's rationale for combining Matsubara and Wang is based on incorporating Matsubara's construction of histograms using a file's byte pattern, and then analyzing the pattern to determine the data type as the method for Wang to "automatically" determine the data type of a file.
 Pet.
-34-38.
+22-24.
 Petitioner relies on Franaszek's techniques for using a default compression algorithm to compress data types that may not be recognized or identified by Wang.
-Pet 26-31.
+Id. at 24-26.